afgtfe/bozro_image_compressor/PRIVACY_POLICY.md

 Privacy Policy for BOZRO Image Compressor
-Your privacy is important to us.
-This Privacy Policy explains how BOZRO Image Compressor handles your information.
+Effective Date: 1 August 2024
-1. Information Collection and Use We do not collect or store any personal information such as your name, phone number, or location.
-The app only accesses your device storage or media files when you choose to select images for compression.
+1. Information Collection and Use Your privacy is our priority.
+BOZRO Image Compressor is a utility app that does not collect, store, or share any of your personal information, such as your name, phone number, or location.
+We believe in keeping your data private and secure.
-2. Image Processing All image compression is performed locally on your device.
-Processed images are stored in a temporary cache on your device to allow you to save or share them.
-These temporary files are managed by your operating system and are typically cleared when the app is closed or storage is needed.
+2. Image Processing, Saving, and Sharing
+•
+Local Processing: All image compression and optimization are performed locally on your device.
+Your images are never uploaded to any server for processing.
+•
+Saving Images: When you choose to "Save" an image, the app writes the compressed file directly to your device's storage.
+These files are yours to keep and manage.
+•
+Sharing Images: If you use the "Share" or "Save All" (via share sheet) feature, the app uses the standard Android System Sharing Intent.
+This allows you to securely send your images to other apps (like WhatsApp, Email, or Drive) of your choice.
+We do not track or have access to who you share with.
+3. Permissions and Why We Need Them To function correctly, the app requests the following permissions:
+•
+Camera: To allow you to take a new photo directly within the app and compress it immediately.
+•
+Storage & Media Access: To let you select existing images from your gallery and to save the compressed versions back to your device.
+•
+Internet: This is used solely to load advertisements via Google AdMob and to allow you to visit external links (like "Rate Us" or our website).
-3. Advertising (Third-Party Services) We use Google AdMob to display advertisements.
+4. Advertising (Third-Party Services) We use Google AdMob to show advertisements.
 These third-party ad networks may collect and use certain data (such as your device's Advertising ID) to show personalized ads.
 You can learn more about how Google uses data here: https://policies.google.com/technologies/ads
-4. Children’s Privacy Our app is not designed to collect any personal data from anyone, including children under the age of 13.
-We do not knowingly collect personally identifiable information from children.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us.
+5. Children’s Privacy Our app is safe for everyone.
+We do not knowingly collect any personal data from children under the age of 13.
+Since we do not collect personal data from any users, we are fully compliant with children’s privacy regulations.
-5. Permissions The app requests access to your device storage or media library solely to select and save compressed images.
-These permissions are strictly used for app functionality.
-6. Contact Us If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: Email: relax6566relax@gmail.com
+6. Contact Us If you have any questions or suggestions about our Privacy Policy, please feel free to contact us: Email: relax6566relax@gmail.com
-7. Legal Requirements We may disclose information if required to do so by law or in response to valid legal requests by public authorities.
-8. User Consent By using this app, you agree to the terms of this Privacy Policy.
+7. User Consent By using BOZRO Image Compressor, you agree to the terms of this Privacy Policy.
-Effective Date: 1 August 2024.